Erica Mena Flaunts Baby Bump In Tight Sequined Dress & Shuts Down A Troll

 Erica Mena kept her pregnancy a secret for a while.
 But ever since she went public with the information, she’s been sharing plenty of photos of her growing baby bump.
 This included a couple of Instagram stories today, where she showed off her sequined dress.

 The video showed Erica turning around in her glittering ensemble, which was a sequined, blue mini dress.
 It hugged her baby bump and derriere tightly, as she placed her right hand on her belly.
-She stepped back from the camera towards the end of the clip, as she leaned forward slightly and showed of her curly hair.
+She stepped back from the camera toward the end of the clip, as she leaned forward slightly and showed off her curly hair.
 She also sported glittering drop earrings, which sparkled against her dark hair.

 Mena also shared a video selfie from the car, as she gave flirty looks and played with her hair.